caravana-studio/jokers-of-neon-mods/README.md

 ### 2.4.
 Implementing your first Special Card

-In this section, we’ll create a special card that rewards `points`, a `multiplier`, and `cash` when the player has a HighCard hand.
+In this section, we’ll create a special card that rewards `points`, `multiplier`, and `cash` when the player has a HighCard hand.
 All special cards must be defined in `mods/mod_name/src/specials/specials.cairo`, with each card assigned a unique ID between `300` and `400`.

 #### 2.4.1.
 Define the Card ID